-In addition, the urgency in seeing an empowered CORE is heightened by the fact that the CORE plans to open its doors to complaints in early 2021.
-Without independent investigatory powers, the CORE will be unfit for purpose and will suffer the same fate as its predecessors, including the National Contact Point.
+In addition, the urgency in seeing an empowered CORE is heightened by the fact that the CORE opened its doors to complaints in early 2021.
+Without independent investigatory powers, the CORE remains unfit for purpose and will suffer the same fate as its predecessors, including the National Contact Point.

 Given the absence of the basic minimum powers to fulfill the CORE’s mandate, CNCA members have felt the obligation to warn our global partners to approach the CORE with caution.

 Legislation to empower the CORE has been tabled